Can You Really Train a Hound?

 Put Talents to Work

 Just because hounds may not excel in the obedience ring, doesn't mean they should give up competing for ribbons.
 Letting your hound do what he was bred to do is the biggest reward.
-Enroll your beagle in K9 nosework, tracking and field trials where he can put his nose to work.
+Enroll your beagle in K9 nosework, tracking search and rescue and field trials where he can put his nose to work.
 It doesn't hurt though to experiment and see what your hound enjoys doing best.
 Countless hounds enjoy agility even though they may not be the fastest.

-Basset hound earns Novice Obedience Title
+Basset Hound Earns Novice Obedience Title